Read time: 12 minutes | Key insight: Your anxiety pattern is predictable based on your type

 The Growth Edge Paradox

-Here’s something counterintuitive: Your anxiety often points to your growth edge.
+Your anxiety often points directly at your growth edge.
 What you avoid contains what you need.
+This also connects with the wings concept where growth comes from integrating neighboring type qualities.

 • Type 1: Your growth is in imperfection